Free Online Signature Generator & Maker: Create Your Signature

 Every free online signature generator works roughly the same way.
 Three steps, done in under a minute.

-Type your name — signature generator for your name
+Type your name. signature generator for your name

 The simplest method.
 Type your name and the tool turns it into a signature using script or cursive fonts.
-This is essentially a signature generator for my name feature, and it is the most popular option because the result is clean, readable, and consistent every time.
+This is essentially a signature generator for my name feature, and it's the most popular option because the result is clean, readable, and consistent every time.
 If you need something that looks professional in a sales proposal or email footer, typing is usually the best choice.

 Most signature maker tools give you five to ten font styles.
 Script fonts look most like real handwriting.
 Cursive is a middle ground.
 Block fonts read well but look less like a traditional signature.